Apothecary

 What element is Lotus associated with?

-Lotus is associated with the Water element and the sign of Cancer, Pisces, and resonates with the Crown, Third Eye chakras.
+Lotus is associated with the Water element, the signs of Cancer and Pisces, and resonates with the Crown and Third Eye chakras.

 What planet rules Lotus?